azukimochi/online-shopping/README.md

 # online-shopping

 This is a command line node application that will simulate online shopping (think of Amazon).
 You can use the application as a Customer or as a Manager.
+The inventory containing the products for sale is stored on a MySQL database and as a Manager/Customer, the transactions you make via the command line will run SQL statements to query, update, or add data to the database.
+Essentially, this CLI app is a good starting ground for creating a system to run ecommerce transactions.

 This node application was created using NodeJS, JavaScript, MySQL, and NPM.
 You will need to use your Terminal/Bash to make requests and retrieve responses.